 KARYN: That’s exactly right.
-He says, “You’re just a 14-year-old girl.
-I’m a 50-year-old man.”
+He says, “You’re just a fourteen-year-old girl.
+I’m a fifty-year-old man.”
 It’s a sick, twisted dynamic.
 It’s really quite heart wrenching.
 It is so hard.
 Another challenge is that I’ve had to grieve losing this marriage that I put so much effort into.
 I didn’t think I would grieve it.
 That’s been hard.
-I must figure out my life: starting my career again.
+I must figure out my life, starting my career again.
 I’ve tried a couple of things that haven’t worked out, and now I’m not working again.
 Thank you, Lord, I have good alimony for now.
-But I have diminishing alimony that is over a period of 14 years.
-It’s eventually not going to be livable and I want to build up a retirement because I didn’t get much of that.
+But I have diminishing alimony that is over a period of fourteen years.
+It’s eventually not going to be livable, and I want to build up a retirement because I didn’t get much of that.
 He has it all in his business.
-He had the business signed over to him as a gift from his father so it wouldn’t be split able at our divorce.
+He had the business signed over to him as a gift from his father so it wouldn’t be split at our divorce.
 I found that out at the divorce table.

 NATALIE: That’s awful!

 KARYN: That was horrifying.
 Of course he lied and said, “You knew about that, Karyn.”
 I started bawling.
 The rug has been pulled out from underneath me so many times.
 I struggle with that, but it is improving slowly day-by-day.

 NATALIE: Do you have any regrets at all?